renruoxu/keyword_extraction/README.md

 -- TagRank.py # TagRank model in Python format
 -- data.csv # data downloaded as a CSV file
 -- requirements.txt # pre-requisitions of the model
+-- exploration/
+	|-- x.ipynb # notebook for exploration and visualisation
+-- simhei.ttf #Chinese font file for visualisation
 ```

 #### Reasons for using Graph-based model